jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Source: Szegedy, Ioffe, Vanhoucke, Alemi (2015)

 Note: The inception architecture was introduced in 2015 by Szegedy, Ioffe, Vanhoucke, Alemi (Google).
 It is the winner of the ImageNet 2014 and also uses multi-branches.
 It is challenging to know the right filter size that needs to be defined a priori to training.
 Distant objects in an image might be very small, while the same object in the near might be a central component of the image.
 The main concept of Inception is applying different filter sizes for the convolved images accounting for the different sized objects.
 Thus, the input is split up to different filters, mostly 1x1, 3x3, 5x5 convolution, and a 3 x 3 max pooling.
 The results of the different filters are concatenated.
 Again, as in ResNet, the padding "same" is used to keep the dimensions.
 The 1x1 convolution is used for downsampling the channel dimensions to make the computation more efficient.
-This is called a bottlenack, as this operations forces the network to compress the information from preivous layer to a smaller channel space.
+This is called a bottleneck, as this operations forces the network to compress the information from previous layer to a smaller channel space.
 The convolutions of the current layer are learning on the "dense" feature space.

 There are multiple versions of Inception, improving the architecture over time, introducing in v2 the idea of stacked convolutions (similar to VGG), in v3 factorized convolutions to speed up computation and in v4 residual blocks (similar to ResNet) (Szegedy, Ioffe, Vanhoucke, Alemi, 2015, Vasilev, 2019).
 Factorized convolutions are increasing efficiency.
-Instead of an NxN convolution first an Nx1 and afterward a 1xN convolutional operation is performed.
+Instead of an NxN convolution, an Nx1 and a 1xN convolutional operation is performed.

-The Inception model is a combination of many inception moduls.
+The Inception model is a combination of many inception modules.
 A complete overview of the model can be gathered in the original <a href="https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/viewPaper/14806">paper</a>.

 ---